tylernelsonschuppert/tylernelsonschuppert.github.io/README.md

 > Import Bootstrap from a CDN and use its column system to create a responsive design

 Code in the index.html file imports Bootstrap from a CDN.
 The Bootstrap column system is used to create a responsive design for the website.
-Several parent Rows and child Column sets are defined and styled to organize the content.
+Several container, row, and column sets are defined and styled to organize the content.
 The design is responsive, meaning that multiple columns within a row collapse into a single column depending on the screen size of the device viewing the web page, resulting in a website which is accessible across a variety of devices.
 <br />
 <br />
 <br />